mre-code/groovysql/README.md

 GroovySQL is a database client designed primarily for batch SQL submission.
 It is written in Groovy, which compiles to Java, and is compatible with vendor-provided Java database drivers.
-In particular, it works with the Denodo JDBC virtual database driver for Denodo version 7 and 8.
-It has also been tested with the Snowflake JDBC driver, the Postgres JDBC driver and the MySQL JDBC driver.
-Support for other Java-based database drivers can be added though adding additional database driver support requires some minor changes and rebuilding GroovySQL.
+In particular, it works with the Denodo JDBC virtual database driver for Denodo version 7, 8, and 9.
+It has also been tested with the Snowflake, Postgres, MySQL, and SQLite3 JDBC drivers.
+Support for other Java-based database drivers can be added, though adding additional database driver support requires some minor changes and rebuilding GroovySQL.

 The Denodo Data Virtualization product does not come with a command line interface (CLI) and is typically accessed through tools like DBeaver interactively and Java applications or EAI tools like DataBricks for application service.
-GroovySQL provides a CLI for use from shell batch implementations.
+GroovySQL provides a CLI for use from shell-based batch implementations.

 GroovySQL takes input from any one of standard input, command line, or file.
 SQL statements normally must be terminated with a semicolon although for command-line input the semicolon is optional.
 In addition to standard input, for example